-International student applicants that wish to study in the National American University undergraduate program at a campus in the United States must satisfy the following criteria for admission:
+International student applicants who wish to study at National American University in an undergraduate program at a campus in the United States approved to host F-1 students must:

-- Complete and submit an International Student Application for Admission.
-See International Student Application for Admission.
+- Complete and submit an International Student Application for Admission (See www.national.edu);

-- Provide an official transcript that indicates completion of a post-secondary program of at least two years in length with a minimum cumulative grade point average of 2.0/4.0 or the equivalent from (i) an international higher education institution that is approved by the country's national ministry of education or appropriate approval body (ii) an accredited U.S. higher education institution.
-Transcripts should show marks and credits earned for all post-secondary work.
-All records should be submitted in the native language, and credentials written in languages other than English must be accompanied by a certified English translation.
-Translations should be literal and not interpretive.
-A key to the marking system or grading scale should also be included if it is not indicated on the transcript.
+- An official transcript that indicates completion of a post-secondary program of at least two years in length with a minimum cumulative grade point average of 2.0/4.0 or the equivalent from (i) an international higher education institution that is approved by the country's national ministry of education or appropriate approval body or (ii) an accredited U.S. higher education institution.
+Any international official transcripts must be evaluated by a NACES recognized evaluation service.
+The original course-by-course evaluation report and copies of the transcript evaluated should be sent directly to the National American University location where the student intends to enroll; or

-- Provide an original General Educational Development (GED) examination report demonstrating passing marks for the overall examination.
+- An original General Educational Development (GED) examination report demonstrating passing marks for the overall examination.

-All applicants who are not native speakers of English must demonstrate proficiency in English through satisfaction of one of the following requirements
+Demonstrate proficiency in English through satisfaction of one of the following requirements:

-- Provide an official Test of English as a Foreign Language (TOEFL) score report indicating a minimum score of 500 for a paper-based, 173 for a computer-based or 61 for an Internet-based exam.
-The TOEFL must have been taken within the past two calendar years.
+- Provide an official Test of English as a Foreign Language (TOEFL) score report indicating a minimum score of 500 for a paper-based, 173 for a computer-based, or 61 for an Internet-based exam.
+(The TOEFL must have been taken within the past two calendar years.
 Official test scores must be sent from the testing agency to National American University.
-When ordering TOEFL test results, include the university's school code of 6464.
+When ordering TOEFL test results, include the university's school code of 6464.); or

-- Provide an official International English Language Testing System (IELTS) score report with an overall minimum score of 5.
-The IELTS must have been taken within the past two calendar years.
-Official test scores must be sent from the testing agency to National American University.
+- Provide an official International English Language Testing System (IELTS) score report with an overall minimum score of 5 (The IELTS must have been taken within the past two calendar years.
+Official test scores must be sent from the testing agency to National American University.); or

-- Provide evidence of completion of two semesters (or equivalent) of college-level English (excluding ESL courses) with a grade of C or higher at an accredited college or university whose language of instruction is English.
+- Provide evidence of completion of two semesters (or equivalent) of college-level English (excluding ESL courses) with a grade of "C" or higher at an accredited college or university whose language of instruction is English; or

-Students requesting the Certificate of Eligibility (Form I-20) to apply for an F-1 (student) visa to enter the U.S. to attend National American University must fulfill all listed international admissions requirements.
-Upon acceptance by and approval from the university, Form I-20 will be issued to eligible students.
+Students requesting the Certificate of Eligibility (Form I-20) to apply for an F-1 visa to enter the U.S. to attend National American University must fulfill all listed international admissions requirements.
+Upon acceptance by and approval from the university, Form I-20 may be issued to eligible students.

-Transfer students will be additionally required to submit official transcripts from previously attended colleges and universities as well as information concerning proof of current status with the United States Citizenship and Immigration Services (USCIS) for the issuance of Form I-20.
+Transfer students and students requesting Change of Status from a different visa type, if considered for admission, will be additionally required to submit official transcripts from previously attended colleges and universities as well as information concerning proof of current status with the United States Citizenship and Immigration Services (USCIS) for the issuance of Form I-20.